lockyer/lockyer.github.io/_posts/2016-09-04-slack-notifications-from-windows.md

 In **PowerShell ISE** hit the green **Run Script** button to test your script out, you should get **ok** as a return value, and you should see your message in **Slack**.
 Make sure you check the right channel!
 ![HelloWorld.png]({{site.baseurl}}/assets/SlackNotifications/HelloWorld.png)
-You can do a lot more interesting stuff with this once you get the basics working, such as sending different notifications when builds fail or succeed:
+You can do a lot more interesting stuff with this once you get the basics working, such as sending different notifications when builds fail or succeed.
+This script can be called on the command line with your **Webhook URL** and a `bool` to indicate success or failure:

 ```powershell
 param (